kishan-gau/recruitiq/MULTI_PRODUCT_SAAS_ARCHITECTURE.md

 This document describes the architecture for transforming RecruitIQ into a **multi-product SaaS platform** where customers can subscribe to individual products independently:

 - **RecruitIQ** - Applicant Tracking System (ATS)
-- **PayrollPro** - Payroll Management System
+- **Paylinq** - Payroll Management System
-- **HRIS Suite** - Human Resources Information System
+- **Nexus** - Human Resources Information System (HRIS)

-Each product can operate **standalone** or be combined with others for enhanced cross-product functionality.
+Each product can operate **completely standalone** or be combined with others for enhanced cross-product functionality.

 ### Key Principles

-✅ **Product Independence** - Each product can be sold and used independently
+✅ **Product Independence** - Each product is a separate application that can be sold and deployed independently
-✅ **Shared Infrastructure** - Common authentication, billing, and user management
+✅ **Shared Infrastructure** - Common authentication, billing, and user management via unified backend
 ✅ **Data Isolation** - Separate database schemas per product
 ✅ **Flexible Licensing** - Different tiers and features per product
-✅ **Cross-Product Integration** - Optional integration when multiple products are active
+✅ **Cross-Product Integration** - Optional integration when customer subscribes to multiple products
+✅ **Consistent UX** - Shared component library ensures consistent experience across products

+### Critical Distinctions

+🔴 **Customer-Facing Applications** - Separate React apps for each product (recruitiq/, paylinq/, nexus/)
+🔵 **Platform Admin Portal** - Separate admin application (portal/) for platform owner to manage licenses, security, and monitoring
-✅ **Unified Experience** - Single sign-on and unified portal
+🟢 **Unified Backend** - Single Node.js backend with modular product structure
+🟡 **Shared UI Library** - Common component library (shared-ui/) used by all frontend applications

 ---